hmoazam/Microsoft-Social-Media-Analytics/README.md

-The Social Media Accelerator provides the skeleton for building a Social Media monitoring platform that helps collect data from social media sites and news sites and evaluate that data to make business decisions.
+The Social Media Accelerator provides the skeleton for building a Social Media monitoring platform that helps collect data from social media sites and news sites (via News API and RSS), and evaluate that data to make business decisions.
 This document gives an overview of the solution architecture and provides all the necessary requirements and information to deploy the solution, as well as ideas and scenarios for extending the solution.